Maintenance is understood to mean everything necessary in terms of food, accommodation, clothing, and medical care.

 Siblings should only receive necessary living assistance, where needed for any reason not attributable to the maintenance creditor, including, where necessary, assistance required for their education.

 For children, until they reach the age of majority, which in Spain is at 18 years, except where the minor has sufficient income of his or her own.
 Beyond the age of majority, the obligation continues with respect to children for as long as they are not financially independent, have not completed their education or are out of work through no fault of their own.
-For minors, it will also be necessary to take into account the articles in the Civil Code on the joint effects of marriage annulment, legal separation and divorce (Articles 90 and following).
+For minors, it will also be necessary to take into account the articles in the Civil Code (Código Civil) on the joint effects of marriage annulment, legal separation and divorce (Articles 90 et seq.).

 While children are minors, the maintenance allowance is a priority and an unavoidable obligation.